About the Libraries

 Samuel H. Coleman Memorial Library, the University's main library, is named for Samuel Harrison Coleman, who faithfully served the University as general alumni president for 14 years.

 Coleman Library was built in 1948, renovated in 1972, expanded in 1990 and again in 2004.
 The 88,964 square foot facility includes group study rooms, a student study lounge and cafe, graduate/faculty study carrels, teleconference rooms, and information literacy classroom.
 Along with the additional 20,000 square feet available in the branch libraries the University Libraries provide a seating capacity of 920.
 The Libraries hold nearly 2 million volumes, over 155,000 e-books and e-journals, and 256,126 microforms which are readily accessible to users and are sufficient in scope to support both onsite and online programs.

 The Florida A&M University Libraries will provide information, technology, resources and services to our users whether on campus or across the globe.
 These services and resources will be provided in such a way that we positively meet and exceed all expectations.

-The Mission of the Florida A&M University Libraries is to provide a user centered information environment that supports inspirational teaching, exemplary research, meaningful service, and life long learning to the local and global university community.
+The Mission of the Florida A&M University Libraries is to provide a user centered information environment that supports inspirational teaching, the advancement of knowledge, innovative research, meaningful service, and life long learning to the local and global university community.

 The Libraries seek to reach their mission by accomplishing the following five goals: